subtle-seattle/test_blog2/content/posts/Teneriffe.md

 I'd blame it on the rocks!

-All in all - Mount Teneriffe Falls gave us a better workout than we expected and a great practice hike for more to come.
+**All in all** - Mount Teneriffe Falls gave us a better workout than we expected and a great practice hike for more to come.

-WHAT TO CARRY
+TIPS FOR THE BEST EXPERIENCE

+* Hike the